 Whether you deal with forecasting at a Central Bank, public institution, bank or consultancy firm; or you use forecasting techniques in your research, this is the perfect course to bring you up to date with the latest methods in the forecasting profession.
 We begin softly by reviewing some classic time series methods and standard point and density forecasting tools (fan charts), but rapidly turn to the state-of-the-art forecasting methods such as Mixed Frequency Data Sampling (MIDAS), Regime (or Markov) Switching models, and Bayesian forecasting techniques.

-The focus will be more on the empirical implementation of the techniques than on their theoretical underpinnings.
+The focus will be more on the empirical implementation of the techniques then on their theoretical underpinnings.
 The techniques will be illustrated with several empirical applications, and then implemented in EViews.
 While experience in forecasting is advantageous, the course is equally suitable for professionals who have just recently began to forecast macroeconomic and financial indicators.
 We are flexible and the course can easily be accommodated to the level of the participants.
 Previous knowledge and experience in econometrics is however, essential.

 This course is aimed at: